Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Introduction

 \section{Introduction}

-The anti-malware market is at the forefront of Cybersecurity innovation, constantly driving anti-malware vendors to update their solutions to protect businesses and end users against a wide range of malicious software variants.
+The anti-malware market is at the forefront of cybersecurity innovation, constantly driving anti-malware vendors to update their solutions to protect users against a wide range of malicious software variants.
 The global antivirus software market is expected to reach more than 4 billion USD in 2025~\cite{antivirusMarket}.
-Leading commercial anti-malware or antivirus vendors offering anti-malware products and services include AVAST Software, BitDefender, AVG Technologies, Symantec, and McAfee, Malwarebytes, Sophos, Lookout, Kaspersky Lab, and Intel Security Group.
-However, despite the persistent effort of developing the anti-malware arsenal, recent research has shown that the total number of malware infections has been rising for the last decade~\cite{cyber_statistics}.
-The attack rate of malware and ransomware has even hit a new high during the COVID-19 pandemic~\cite{dan}.
-There are also numerous high-profile cases of zero-day attacks being used in offensive campaigns.
-For example, just a few hours before the Russian-Ukraine conflict, Microsoft's Threat Intelligence Center identified a never-before-seen malware, ``FoxBlade", that targeted Ukraine's government ministries and financial institutions~\cite{newYorkTimesNews}.
+Despite this, recent research has shown that the total number of malware infections has continued to rise~\cite{cyberStatistics}, hitting a new high during the COVID-19 pandemic~\cite{dan,sun2021empirical}.
+There are also numerous high-profile cases of zero-day attacks are being used in offensive campaigns.
+For example, just a few hours before the Russian-Ukraine conflict, Microsoft's Threat Intelligence Center identified a never-before-seen malware, ``FoxBlade'', that targeted Ukraine's government ministries and financial institutions~\cite{newYorkTimesNews}.

-This trend suggests that traditional signature-based methods cannot keep up with the rampant growth of novel malware.
-Hence, commercial antivirus companies have started using machine learning~\cite{ai_and_ml,microsoft} to enable detection without the need for signatures.
-However, it has been shown that attackers can evade machine learning-based detectors by manipulating the malware features that such detectors use~\cite{demontis2017yes,demontis2019adversarial,maiorca2015stealth,pierazzi2020intriguing,xu2016automatically,yang2017malware}.
+This trend suggests that traditional signature-based and behavior-based methods cannot keep up with the rampant growth of novel malware.
+Hence, commercial antivirus companies have started using machine learning~\cite{aiAndMl,microsoft} to enable detection without the need for signatures.
+However, it has been shown that attackers can evade machine learning-based detectors by manipulating the features that such malware detectors use~\cite{demontis2017yes,demontis2019adversarial,maiorca2015stealth,pierazzi2020intriguing,xu2016automatically}.
 Because of this, commercial antivirus systems are susceptible to adversarial attacks~\cite{cylance}.
-Although there has been several works~\cite{goodfellow2014explaining,carlini2017towards,eykholt2018robust} looking at adversarial attacks in computer vision (where adversaries change specific pixels), adversarial attacks on malware are far less understood.
+Although there have been numerous works~\cite{goodfellow2014explaining,carlini2017towards,eykholt2018robust,cao2023stylefool,ma2023beatrix} looking at adversarial attacks in computer vision (where adversaries change specific pixels), adversarial attacks on malware are far less understood.
+We therefore leverage this adversarial approach to build a testing framework to evaluate malware detectors.
+However, we find that it is difficult to fully identify the root causes that impact the decisions of malware detectors.
+We therefore reduce this causal discovery problem to identifying the explainable factors that are measurable to impact the robustness of malware detectors.